Effective Date: July 2, 2020

-- The specific pieces of person information the business has collected about you.
+- The specific pieces of personal data the business has collected about you.

-- You have the right to ask us to delete the personal data about you we have collected.
+- If you are a California resident, you have the right to ask us to delete the personal data about you we have collected.

 Your privacy rights are important.
 If you exercise your privacy rights under California law, we will not do any of the following in retaliation: